There are various reasons your Sound Alerts could sound distorted, have crackling sounds, or have some other unwanted audio fragments.

 Additional external Audio Software

-Additional audio software or audio plugins can be convenient for specific cases but they can also cause unwanted behavior inside your audio routing, sometimes leading to Sound Alerts not functioning correctly.
-Also, additional audio software can make your audio setup more complex and issues may be harder to identify.
+Additional audio software or audio plugins can be convenient for specific cases, but they can also cause unwanted behavior inside your audio routing, sometimes leading to Sound Alerts not functioning correctly.
+Also, additional audio software can make your audio setup more complex, and issues may be harder to identify.
 So if you are using said software or plugins and there is an issue with Sound Alerts, please deactivate the software and try to test Sound Alerts without it.
+Resetting your whole OBS setup can also work in case the issues started appearing after a Windows update.

 Other Solutions and Audio Troubleshooting